 First, you need to build an audience and get to know them.
 What are the things they love most about your brand, how can you engage with them, etc.?

 Next, set clear goals for your TikTok UGC campaign.
 Some brands are aiming to reach new potential customers; some want to promote new products and increase sales.
 What is the one main thing you want to achieve with this campaign?

 Choose a UGC method you will use

 After you have clear campaign objectives, choose the UGC method that will be best to achieve them.
-The method you choose is one of the crucial factors to have a successful TikTok UGC campaign.
+The method you choose is one of the crucial factors in having a successful TikTok UGC campaign.

-For example, if you want to increase brand awareness, a challenge will be a great choice.
+For example, a challenge will be a great choice if you want to increase brand awareness.
 But if you want to increase sales of specific products, how-to videos are a way more effective method.